There’s so much to consider before purchasing property, especially if you’re coming from another area or haven’t bought real estate recently.

 1. Know your primary goal.

 This applies to any real estate transaction but is a critical first step.
-You need to be clear on what you’re trying to achieve up front.
+You need to be clear on what you’re trying to achieve upfront.

-Are you buying a residence where you plan to live the next seven years?
+Are you buying a residence where you plan to live in the next seven years?
 Do you want a vacation home that you can rent short term to offset costs?
-Or maybe you’re looking for investment property to provide retirement cash flow.
+Or maybe you’re looking for an investment property to provide retirement cash flow.